Javier-FernandezCarabantes/RNN-DAS/README.md

 ### Example Notebook: Running RNN-DAS on La Palma Data

 An example Jupyter Notebook is provided to demonstrate how the model operates on real data from the 2021 La Palma eruption.
-This notebook walks through loading the DAS dataset, preprocessing signals, and running the trained model on a sample 3-minute VT event with a magnitude of Ml=4.04.
+This notebook walks through loading the DAS dataset, preprocessing signals, and running the trained model on a sample 3-minute VT event with a magnitude of Ml=4.22.
 The provided test data corresponds only to the first 100 channels of the DAS array due to repository size limitations.
 To explore the example, open the notebook:

 ```bash
 jupyter notebook examples/RNN-DAS_LaPalma.ipynb
 ```

-To test the model on more DAS data, several datasets are available in the Zenodo dedicated repository.
+To test the model on more DAS data, several datasets are available in the dedicated Zenodo repository (https://doi.org/10.5281/zenodo.15105596).
 You can:

 -> Use them directly within the provided Jupyter Notebook (see the example notebook), or

 -> Run the model from the command line using the execution script.

-All datasets can be accessed through the Zenodo repository: https://doi.org/10.5281/zenodo.15105596.

 Download the desired dataset and follow the instructions in the notebook or execute the model via the terminal.

 ## Retraining

 To carry out the retraining of the model and better adapt it to the characteristics of volcanic seismicity from a different volcanic environment, it is encouraged to contact the corresponding author for guidance and support.